-Top Gamification Techniques to Enhance your E-learning in 2020
+Top Gamification Techniques to Enhance your E-learning

 The idea of gamification applied to E-learning can be somewhat misleading.
 Games and serious learning are two concepts that usually do not go together well.
 We may easily brush off this idea believing that games are suitable only to teach children or low-skilled learners.
 We might think that when it comes to serious learning or corporate learning, a classic approach is needed.

 However, in recent years, experience has revealed that gamification when applied to online courses makes the learning process much more effective and productive.
 This is true also in areas where a playful approach would be considered unusual.